vectordotdev/vrl/changelog.d/README.md

 Fragments for un-released changes are placed in the root of this directory during PRs.

-During a release when the changelog is generated, the fragments in the root of this directory are moved into a new directory with the name of the release (e.g. '0.10.0').
+During a release, `scripts/generate_release_changelog.sh` is run in order to automatically generate the changes to the CHANGELOG.md file.
+As part of the script execution, the changelog fragment files that are being released, are removed from the repo.

 ### Pull Requests